Tropical Storm Hone threatens Hawaii with fire and floods - KESQ

 After Hone moves away early next week, it may not be the only system Hawaii contends with over the next couple of weeks.

-Gilma, which was a Category 3 hurricane as of Friday morning as it roared over the open Pacific, will track west over the weekend and through much of next week.
+Gilma, which was a Category 3 hurricane as of Saturday evening as it roared over the open Pacific, will continue to track west through much of next week.
 The system will weaken as it approaches Hawaii, but whatever remains of it could take a swipe at the state late next week.

 Interests in and around Hawaii may need to continue to monitor for tropical trouble even into early September.